An Optimal Switching Approach for Bird Migration: Mathematical modeling

 We model the bird migration process as a stochastic optimal switching problem.
 In this model, individuals switch between different states (representing detour flight, direct flight and waiting) where they are governed by a different drift-diffusion process.
 A value function $V$ representing the expected payoff function when optimal control is exercised.
 To evaluate $V$, we derive a system of variational inequalities and prove that $V$ is the unique viscosity solution of the system of variational inequalities (see Sections \ref{sec:2.4} and \ref{sec:3}).

 The essential idea of the model can be presented by a simple qualitative example of a migrating Pacific brant, which travels more than 5000 km from breeding ground at Izembek Lagoon on the Alaska Peninsula to their wintering ground in Southern Baja California or mainland Mexico \cite{purcell2007factors}.
 Each individual has a $T$-day period to complete the migration to its terminal site.
-For simplicity, we consider that the bird can not survive unless it reaches the temrinal site.
-A typical individual first fly towards the ocean from continential Alaska, until at the first stop-over site, denoted by $[L_1-\epsilon, L_1+\epsilon]$ with constant $\epsilon >0$ and called ``Site 1" in Figure 1, in which it reaches the ocean.
-Then, the individual chooses between three routes: (i) a direct flight across the Pacific Ocean, (ii) a detour flight along the west coast of USA, or (iii) a mixture of the two.

-If it chooses to detour (case (ii) or case (iii)), there are $M-1$ more stop-over sites available for it to rest and forage, each one is associated with different level of risks and richness in food.
-We only allow the individual to switch from detour to direct flight at specific stop-over sites, where individuals can stage and forage in preparation for a long distance flight.
+For simplicity, we consider that the bird can not survive unless it reaches the terminal site.